gablj/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-A repostirory for my Bachelor Thesis: "Deep Learning Based End-to-End Text-Independent Speaker Verification"
+A repository for my Bachelor Thesis pdf: "Deep Learning Based End-to-End Text-Independent Speaker Verification".

 # Abstract
 Speech processing is one of the most active areas of research and development in Deep Learning.